banksjt21/Higher-or-Lower/README.md

 Higher or Lower is a family-friendly game that adults and children of all ages can play!
 It's simple ...
 Guess whether the pip (number or letter) of your card is higher or lower than the one being shown.

+This game has been created using HTML, CSS & JavaScript.
+Basic JavaScript has been used to create and control the cards and login.
+While animations have been added using the Animate.css library.

 ## Play Now in Your Browser
 https://github.com/banksjt21/Project-1
 <br><br>

 ## How To Play With a Real Deck
 ### What You'll Need To Play
 - 1 or 2 Players